 3. Video Conferencing Tools and Software

 By now, everyone would be familiar with Zoom, a video conferencing software that has gained popularity in 2020 during the massive pandemic lockdown around the world.
-With the increased usage of Zoom for meetings, virtual events and webinars, many education institutions are moving to Zoom to conduct lessons for students.
+With the increased usage of Zoom for meetings, virtual events, and webinars, many education institutions are moving to Zoom to conduct lessons for students.

 Zoom enables educators to annotate on student’s screen share and also on their own screen share, which is convenient as educators can interject and begin marking up screens in response to the work that is being shared.
 Collaboration is also made easy with the whiteboard function as it allows educators and students to collectively brainstorm ideas with the pen or text box.
-Furthermore, Zoom have the capacity to hold up to 1000 participants in the virtual lessons.
+Furthermore, Zoom has the capacity to hold up to 1000 participants in the virtual lessons.

 Demonstration of Zoom’s online whiteboard (picture courtesy if heyhi)